calmacx/hdruk-api-test/README.md

 * Additional docker file is found in `Dockerfile` or can use a `docker-compose` wrapper
 * Additional simple instructions for deploying to GCP app engine

-I chose to write this mini-api in FastAPI because I've used it once before and found it to be the most straight forward and __fast__ (in the sense of getting started) approach for a simple API.
-I'm more comfortable with Flask and a bit of Django for python based backends/APIs, though in the future I'd probably be more inclined to use FastAPI more and learn more about it.
+I chose to write this mini-api using [FastAPI](https://fastapi.tiangolo.com/) because I've used it once before and found it to be the most straight forward and __fast__ (in the sense of getting started) approach for a simple API.
+I'm more comfortable with Flask and a bit of Django for python based backends/APIs, though in the future I'd probably be more inclined to use FastAPI again and learn more about it.

-On top of the fact that the automatically generated documentation is super useful, I used FastAPI to demonstrate how I would code a simple API up with the expectation that it'd likely have to be extended much further.
+On top of the fact that the automatically generated documentation (`<api_url>/docs`) is super useful, I used FastAPI to demonstrate how I would code a simple API up with the expectation that it'd likely have to be extended much further.
 It's a big open-source project that is maintained by lots of other people with a tonne of documentation, so it'd be easy for someone else working on the code to pick it up and extend it.

 ## Installing